compose-spec/compose-spec/spec.md

 Consider an application split into a frontend web application and a backend service.

-The frontend is configured at runtime with HTTP configuration file managed by infrastructure, providing an external domain name, and HTTPS server certificate injected by the platform's secured secret store.
+The frontend is configured at runtime with an HTTP configuration file managed by infrastructure, providing an external domain name, and an HTTPS server certificate injected by the platform's secured secret store.

 The backend stores data in a persistent volume.

-Both services communicate with each otehr on an isolated back-tier network, while frontend is also connected to a front-tier network and exposes port 443 for external usage.
+Both services communicate with each other on an isolated back-tier network, while frontend is also connected to a front-tier network and exposes port 443 for external usage.

 ```
 (External user) --> 443 [frontend network]